 - 4 tablespoons chopped nuts, divided (such as pecans, walnuts, almonds)

 - 4 teaspoons honey, maple syrup or your favorite sweetener, divided

-- Cover with lids or plastic wrap.
+- Cover with lids.
 Store in the refrigerator overnight.

 - Category: breakfast

 - Serving Size: 1 cup

 - Fat: 5 g

 - Trans Fat: 0 g

 - Carbohydrates: 44 g

 - Fiber: 6 g